 What Are Friends For?: Alex Mattingly wonders whether his son Jeff's new friend Mike is real or imaginary.
 Aqua Vita: Television newscaster Christie Copperfield discovers a fountain of youth in the form of bottled water and takes a liking to it, but then the price rises.

-The Storyteller: Adolescent Micah Frost keeps his great-great-grandfather alive by making up serialized stories that continue night after night.
+The Storyteller: Adolescent Micah Frost keeps his great-great-great-grandfather alive by making up serialized stories that continue night after night.
 Nightsong: Disc jockey Andrea Fields plays an obscure record made by her lost lover Simon Locke, who mysteriously reappears after a long absence.

 The After Hours: Marsha Cole detects shadowy figures and mysterious voices around her during a trip to a local shopping mall.
 Lost and Found: College student Jennifer Templeton finds out why her possessions have been vanishing.
 The World Next Door: Would-be inventor Barney Schlessinger is bored with his life until he meets another inventor in a parallel world.